lemonwaysas/lemonway-wordpress-woocommerce/trunk/readme.txt

 Add: One-click mode

 == Upgrade Notice ==
+= 2.1.0 =
+This version hash the saved password for LW4EC

 = 2.0.0 =
 This version fixes all the issues concerning the pending payment status.
 This version supports Lemon Way Enterprise.